smeznar/ontology-completion-with-graph-learners/README.md

 pip install torch-scatter torch-sparse torch-cluster torch-spline-conv torch-geometric -f https://data.pyg.org/whl/torch-1.10.0+cpu.html
 ```

-Your environment should now be ready, follow instructions in the sections below for more information how to transform
+Your environment should now be ready, follow the instructions in the sections below for more information regarding the transformation of
-ontologies into a graph (and format used throughout all other code), run link prediction, create recommendations for
+ontologies into a graph (and format used throughout all other parts of the repository), run link prediction, create recommendations for
-missing and redundant edges, and create explanations for the created recommendations.
+missing and redundant edges, and create _explanations_ of the predicted recommendations.

 ## Ontology to graph transformation

-To use the code in the other sections, we first need to transform the ontology into a graph.
+To use the code in other sections, we first need to transform the ontology into a graph.
 Our code can read two
 different formats (JSON and txt).
 The JSON format is structured as:
 ```
 {"graphs": {